 There are lots of self-led walks available, with maps on the website or in the estate shop.
 One of the easiest is through the Golden Valley, where you’ll see Ashridge House.
 There are beautiful old trees and roaming deer for maximum autumn vibes.

-For the Halloween season, you can offset the wholesome daytripping, with a bonus visit to the nearby Hellfire Caves for subterranean creepiness, £7.50 entrance or £10.00 for their Fright Nights events, if you dare.
+For the Halloween season, you can offset the wholesome daytripping, with a bonus visit to the nearby Hellfire Caves for subterranean creepiness.

-A train from Marylebone to High Wycombe (32 mins) is £20.50 for an off-peak day return then it’s just under a two-mile walk, or a short taxi ride up a very steep hill.
+A train from Marylebone to High Wycombe (32 mins) is £23.60 for an off-peak day return, then it’s just under a two-mile walk, or a short taxi ride up a very steep hill.